 Sometimes you need to sensor check whether you’re up to speed on your SEO, especially if you consider yourself to be an SEO Specialist.
 When leaving Brighton SEO this certainly felt the case: all our clients websites are HTTPS, Local Search is a key part of many of the strategies we deliver and Mobile friendly is standard (as it should be).
 Naturally you will always learn something new too.

 Will we be going next year?
 We certainly plan to.
 It is popular though, and for a very good reasons.
 Free tickets are like gold dust as they go within the morning they become available.
-If you do a course you will be able to get a ticket, and the courses are good…so why not.
+If you do a Brighton SEO course, you will be able to get a ticket, and the courses are good…so why not.

 Hopefully see you down on the Brighton coast this time next year, the beers will be on someone, that’s for sure!